Nick Chiasson

 After college, life changed.
 Work became more demanding, time became limited, and my body started telling me that the way I was training was not sustainable.
 I had destroyed my shoulder in college and my knees were always in pain.
 I reached a point where I cared less about how I looked and more about how my body actually performed in real life.
 I wanted strength that carried over into everything, not just numbers in a gym.

 I found Crossover Symmetry for my shoulders and ATG for my knees.
 Both worked.
 The more I committed to full range movement and joint health, the better everything felt.
-I got away from the barbell because it just felt unnatural and started training exclusively with kettlebells and bodyweight movements.
+I moved away from the barbell entirely and started training exclusively with kettlebells and bodyweight movements.

-Eventually I realized I didn't need a gym at all.
+Eventually I realized I did not need a gym at all.
 I built a simple setup in my garage: kettlebells, rings, mirrors, and bands.
-That's the whole program.
-I can do everything I need to do with that setup, and I can do it in 45 minutes.
+That is the entire program.
+Everything I need, done in 45 minutes.

 As my life changed and responsibilities grew, I realized the answer is not doing more.
 It is doing what matters consistently.
 Strength, mobility, and durability come from simple habits practiced over time.
-I love being active in every way possible, and the way I train allows me to jump into any activity without worrying about getting hurt.
+The way I train allows me to step into any activity with confidence.
 That is the standard I hold myself to, and that is the approach I take with everyone I work with.

 My Approach